 “At VCU, our Med-Peds residents receive an unparalleled clinical education in a supportive and collegial environment that emphasizes patient safety, quality, evidence-based medicine and collaboration.”David Friedel, M.D., Med-Peds Program Director

-Residents in the Combined Internal Medicine-Pediatrics Residency Program at Virginia Commonwealth University receive integrated clinical and didactic training from housestaff and faculty in the categorical and combined programs, as well as faculty with active practices in internal medicine and pediatrics.
+The Combined Internal Medicine-Pediatrics Residency Program at VCU Health was founded in 1989 and has a rich tradition of training exceptional internists and pediatricians.
+The program's innovative, competency-based curriculum allows residents to develop expertise in both disciplines.
+Residents receive integrated clinical and didactic training from housestaff and faculty in the categorical and combined programs, as well as faculty with active practices in internal medicine and pediatrics.

 As a resident in our program, you’ll benefit from our mission to: